tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

   While RTK gives mnemonic stories for some kanji, KanjiDamage has them for every kanji.
   The mnemonics are usually pretty great.
-  There's also a mnemonic for the most important reading, usually an onyomi.
+  There's also a mnemonic for the most important reading, usually
+  <abbr title="on'yomi, Chinese-derived reading of a kanji">音読み</abbr>.
 * [KanjiDamage Plus](https://mega.nz/#!CQg0SKyI!Ufho0RKmmW8P6XRx8KiDY1JeAXoGOgmjrEscayil8cA).
   A slightly larger version of KanjiDamage which contains ~200 additional kanji.
   Some component names were renamed.